Fourth Council of Constantinople (Catholic Church)

-The Fourth Council of Constantinople was the eighth ecumenical council of the Catholic Church held in Constantinople from October 5, 869, to February 28, 870.
+The Fourth Council of Constantinople was the eighth ecumenical council of the Catholic Church held in Constantinople from 5 October 869, to 28 February 870.
 It was poorly attended, the first session by only 12 bishops and the number of bishops later never exceeded 103.
-In contrast the pro-Photian council of 879–80 was attended by 383 bishops.
+In contrast, the pro-Photian council of 879–80 was attended by 383 bishops.
 The Council met in ten sessions from October 869 to February 870 and issued 27 canons.

 The council was called by Emperor Basil I the Macedonian, with the support of Pope Hadrian II.
-It deposed Photius, a layman who had been appointed as Patriarch of Constantinople, and reinstated his predecessor Ignatius.
+It deposed and anathematized Photius, a layman who had been appointed as Patriarch of Constantinople, and reinstated his predecessor Ignatius.

 The Council also reaffirmed the decisions of the Second Council of Nicaea in support of icons and holy images and required the image of Christ to have veneration equal with that of the gospel book.